Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 One of my biggest learnings was that fear can be handled, it can be accepted – these days fear never stops me from doing what I desire to do – because what I desire to achieve is more important than how my body feels.

-Embrace change, embrace uncertainty, feel vulnerable but take action anyway, regardless of the outcome – and keeping doing things in the now to influence your future.
+Embrace change, embrace uncertainty, feel vulnerable but take action anyway, regardless of the outcome – and keep doing things in the now to influence your future.

 Ask yourself are my thoughts and actions making me avoid anxiety – or are they taking me towards who I wish to become.